 Strengthens Immune System

 Analgesics can have a lot of different side effects on the body, even if they do relieve the pain.
 However, if aromatherapy can relieve dozens of different types of pain without any harm, then why not take advantage of it?
 Pain relief is one of the most useful applications of aromatherapy.
-The top essential oils, both for professional and personal use, include lavender, chamomile, clary sage, juniper, eucalyptus, rosemary, and peppermint essential oils.
+The top essential oils, both for professional and personal use, include lavender, chamomile, clary sage, juniper, eucalyptus, rosemary, and .

-Although this isn’t the most widely researched area of aromatherapy, digestive issues can certainly be treated by aromatherapy.
-It can ease constipation, indigestion, bloating, and can speed up the metabolism so that the food is digested quicker.
+Although this isn’t the most widely researched area of aromatherapy, digestive issues can certainly be treated with aromatherapy.
+It can ease constipation, indigestion, bloating, and can speed up metabolism so that the food is digested quicker.
 Citrus essential oils are normally the best for treating digestive conditions, including lemon and orange, but there have also been some studies that have cited ginger, dill, fennel, chamomile, clary sage, and lavender as being effective as well.

 Whatever your condition, and whatever essential oils you choose to use, always consult your doctor before embarking on a new treatment plan.
 Also, be sure to only acquire essential oils from approved sources and don’t attempt to mix and use oils unless you have been trained as a professional aromatherapist.
-Happy Inhaling!
+Happy inhaling!